ssmiller25/blast-apps/wikijs/README.md

 A powerful and extensible open source Wiki package.
 See [manifest.yaml](manifest.yaml) for more details.

 *Note:* Copied from my implementation in the [Civo Marketplace](https://github.com/civo/kubernetes-marketplace).
-Adjust to run from a kustomization.yaml manifest, as well as to use an external KubeDB provider to provision the database.
+Adjust to run from a kustomization.yaml manifest.

 ## Usage